Uncertainty Makes It Stable: Curiosity-Driven Quantized Mixture-of-Experts: Introduction

 Quantization has emerged as a leading compression approach, reducing numerical precision from 32-bit floating-point to lower bit-widths~\cite{jacob2018quantization}.
 However, aggressive quantization frequently degrades accuracy, especially when applying uniform bit-widths across all network components.
 Recent work on Mixture of Experts (MoE) architectures suggests heterogeneous model ensembles can improve performance~\cite{souli2018audio}, yet existing MoE frameworks rely on fixed routing policies that fail to adapt to input complexity and quantization-induced uncertainty.

 We introduce a curiosity-driven quantized Mixture of Experts framework addressing these limitations through three key innovations.
 First, we implement \textit{heterogeneous quantization} by deploying diverse expert types within a single MoE architecture, including BitNet ternary quantization, BitLinear schemes spanning 1 to 16 bits, and post-training quantization (PTQ) with bitwise operations.
 Second, we propose \textit{Bayesian curiosity-driven routing} that selects experts based on both prediction confidence and epistemic uncertainty, encouraging exploration of quantization strategies maximizing information gain (Figure~\ref{fig:architecture}).
-Third, we conduct \textit{comprehensive efficiency analysis} across energy consumption, carbon emissions, and latency stability, metrics critical for sustainable edge deployment..
+Third, we conduct \textit{comprehensive efficiency analysis} across energy consumption, carbon emissions, and latency stability, metrics critical for sustainable edge deployment.

 Our evaluation on ESC-50~\cite{piczak2015esc}, Quinn~\cite{quinn2022soundscape}, and UrbanSound8K~\cite{salamon2014dataset} establishes 4-bit as the optimal operating point: 99.9\% of 16-bit accuracy (0.858 vs 0.859 F1) with 4$\times$ compression and 41\% energy savings versus 8-bit.
-Crucially, curiosity-driven routing reduces MoE latency variance by 82\% (p=0.008, Levene's test) from 230 ms to 29 ms, enabling predictable inference for battery-constrained devices.
+Crucially, curiosity-driven routing reduces MoE F1 variance by 50--94\% on challenging datasets ($p{<}0.001$, Levene's test), with the 8-bit expert automatically receiving the most uncertain samples (20\% lower confidence, $p{<}0.001$).
 Energy analysis reveals counter-intuitive patterns: 16-bit consumes least energy (0.018 mJ) despite highest precision, while 8-bit requires 2.7$\times$ more (0.048 mJ) due to dequantization overhead on Apple M3 CPU.
-Deployment-phase emissions dominate training by 10,000$\times$ for models serving more than 1,000 inferences.
+Deployment-phase emissions dominate training by 10,000$\times$ for models serving more than 1M inferences.